RedHatInsights/payload-tracker-frontend/README.md

 Payload Tracker Frontend lives in `platform-<env>`.
 We are using nginx to coordinate connections between the Payload Tracker Service and the frontend component views.
 These views are stored within the `build` directory of the nginx container.

-The frontend itself manages state using a Redux store.
+The frontend itself manages the state using a Redux store.
 We are using react-router to manage our routing using history and the store.
 Urls are managed using a custom middleware which can be found in the `middlewares` directory.

 Routes